-Monitor the up/down status of local or remote HTTP endpoints.
-The HTTP check can detect bad response codes (e.g. 404), identify soon-to-expire SSL certificates, search responses for specific text, and much more.
+Monitor the up and down status of local or remote HTTP endpoints.
+The HTTP check can detect bad response codes (such as 404), identify soon-to-expire SSL certificates, search responses for specific text, and much more.
 The check also submits HTTP response times as a metric.

-The HTTP check is packaged with the Agent, so simply install the Agent on any host from which you want to probe your HTTP sites.
+The HTTP check is included in the Datadog Agent package.
+No additional installation is needed on your server.
 Though many metrics-oriented checks are best run on the same host(s) as the monitored service, you may want to run this status-oriented check from hosts that do not run the monitored sites.

-conf.d directory.
-See the sample http_check.yaml for all available configuration options:
+conf.d/ folder at the root of your Agent’s configuration directory.
+See the sample http_check.d/conf.yaml for all available configuration options:

-The HTTP check has more configuration options than many checks — many more than are shown above.
-Most options are opt-in, e.g. the Agent will not check SSL validation unless you configure the requisite options.
-Notably, the Agent will check for soon-to-expire SSL certificates by default.
+The HTTP check has more configuration options than many checks.
+Most options are opt-in, for example: the Agent does not check SSL validation unless you configure the requisite options.
+Notably, the Agent checks for soon-to-expire SSL certificates by default.

-See the sample http_check.yaml for a full list and description of available options, here is a list of them:
+See the sample http_check.d/conf.yaml for a full list and description of available options, here is a list of them:

 |The URL to test.|